The New Glassell School of Art

-Classes are housed at the newly renovated Holcombe space until construction of the new Glassell School of Art is completed in late 2017.
+Classes are housed at the newly renovated Holcombe space until the new Glassell School of Art opens in spring 2018.

 Does this construction impact Junior School classes?

-No. Junior School students are not affected until they move to the new Glassell School of Art building when it opens in late 2017.
+No. Junior School students are not affected until they move to the new Glassell School of Art building when it opens in spring 2018.
 Classes continue at 5100 Montrose Boulevard until that time.

 Does this construction impact the Core Program?

 Yes.
 The Core Program's home has relocated to the Bermac Building, 4101 San Jacinto Street—about five minutes from the Museum campus.
-The Core Program moves to the new Glassell School of Art when the building is completed in late 2017.
+The Core Program moves to the new Glassell School of Art after it opens.